Students are required to show valid PRCC ID cards when using any materials or computers in the Libraries, CEC, and Learning Labs.

 This act makes it a crime to abuse library property.
 This includes removing library and Learning Center materials from the buildings without proper authorization; willfully damaging materials, including cutting articles out of books, magazines, and newspapers; and failing to abide by the general rules and regulations set forth by the department.

-No individual shall access, use, destroy, alter, dismantle, disfigure, or remove programs, technologies, or configurations/settings from any Libraries or Learning Labs computers.
+No individual shall access, use, destroy, alter, dismantle, disfigure, or remove programs, technologies, or configurations/settings from any Library, CEC, or Learning Lab computer.